ACUTE LEUKEMIA & DISABILITY BENEFITS

 B. Chronic myelogenous leukemia (except JCML), as described in 1 or 2:

 1. Accelerated or blast phase.
 Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplant, whichever is later.
-Thereafter, look at any residual impairments under the rules for the affected body system.
+Thereafter, look at any residual conditions under the rules for the affected body system.

 2. Chronic phase, as described in a or b: